-We service our clients through unified global executive search teams who specialize in industry practices.
-This go-to-market strategy allows us to better leverage our global diversity and market intelligence to provide better client service.
+We service our clients with global industry interests and needs through unified global executive search teams who specialize in industry practices.
+This go-to-market strategy allows us to leverage our global diversity and market intelligence and is designed to provide better client service.
 Each client is served by one global account team, which we believe is a key differentiator from our competition.

 Global Functional Practices.
 Our executive search consultants also specialize in searches for specific "C-level" functional positions, which are roles that generally report directly to the chief executive officer.
-These include chief financial officers, chief information officers, chief legal officers, chief marketing officers and chief human resources officers.

-Our Global Functional Practices include Chief Executive Officer and Board of Directors; Chief Human Resources Officers; Financial Officers; Information Officers; Interim Executives; Legal, Risk, Compliance & Government Affairs; Marketing, Sales & Strategy Officers; Multicultural & Digital Marketing; Sales Officers; Research & Development; and Supply Chain & Transportation.
+Our Global Functional Practices include Chief Executive Officer and Board of Directors; Human Resources Officers; Financial Officers; Information & Technology Officers; Interim Executives; Legal, Risk, Compliance & Government Affairs; Marketing, Sales & Strategy Officers; Research & Development; and Supply Chain & Transportation.